-Dr. Falany graduated from the University of Georgia with a B.S. in animal science in 2010, and from the UGA College of Veterinary Medicine in 2014.
+Dr. Falany graduated from the University of Georgia with a B.S. in Animal Science in 2010, and from the UGA College of Veterinary Medicine in 2014.
 She spent a year working at a small animal hospital in Warner Robins before returning to Athens and joining our team at GHVH.
 Her areas of special interest include behavior and internal medicine.
 She is dedicated to working closely with clients so that they understand each aspect involved in the care of their beloved pet.
-In her spare time she enjoys reading, the outdoors, and spending time with her two dogs, three cats, and husband David.
+In her spare time she enjoys reading, the outdoors, and spending time with her two dogs, three cats, and husband, David.

-David Lavernoich D.V.M
+Chief of Staff - David Lavernoich D.V.M

 Dr. David Lavernoich graduated from the University of Georgia College of Veterinary Medicine in 2016, and graduated from Marshall University with a B.S. in Biology, Secondary Education, and Middle School Education in 2009.
 He originally is from Connecticut, but has been living in the Athens area since 2009.
-Some of you may recognize him, he worked for Good hands for several years prior to veterinary school.
+Some of you may recognize him, he worked for Good Hands for several years prior to veterinary school.
 David is interested in excellent client education, surgery, and behavior.
 He is dedicated to assuring his clients have a healthy and loving relationship with their pets.
 In his spare time he enjoys fly fishing, hiking, kayaking, rock climbing, mountain biking, or just spending time with his two cats and dog.

 Laura has been a long-time client and friend of Dr. Kucher.
 Laura graduated from the University of Georgia with a B.A. in political science and history.
 She enjoys spending her free time traveling, hiking, reading (especially history) and hanging out with her three cats, Blanco, Fox Mulder and Murphy, and her snakes.

 Cindy has worked as a licensed veterinary technician for over 23 years.
-She has a special interest in peri-operative pain management and critical care medicine.
+She has a special interest in perioperative pain management and critical care medicine.
 She lives in Athens with her two cats.

 Grooming has not just been a job for me over the last 10 years it has become my passion.
 Grooming is not only about beautifying, but it is part of a pet's health.
 I take pride in educating each pet parent because each pet is special in their own way!
 I have perfected my skills working with young pets, learning the ropes, and dealing with geriatric pets needing extra TLC and to those with behavioral issues.
 I myself have 2 Saint Bernards, 2 cats (who think they are dogs), and 2 horses.
 I share my love for animals with my wonderful husband and our 3 kids.
 A family is definitely not complete without a four-legged member!